brunood07/RickyAndMorty/README.md

 # Rick and Morty

-The objective of the App is to study some React usage and API consuming.
+The objective of the App is to study some React usage, responsivity with styled components and API consuming.
 To accomplish it i used this Rick and Morty [API](https://rickandmortyapi.com).

 # LIBS